GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 been exceedingly difficult with hand-held instrumentation.
 Comparison plots for each band are shown below:

 :::{figure} ./VICPWL.png

+The above plots show a comparison of satellite (left) and field SR for VICPW Long.
+Whilst the abosolute values are different, the qualitative structure matches well between the two datasets.

 :::{figure} ./VICPWS.png

+The above plots show a comparison of satellite (left) and field SR for VICPW Short.
+Whilst the abosolute values are different, the qualitative structure matches well between the two datasets.

 The band-by-band plots show that at least qualitatively, there is a good match between satellite- and UAV-based measurements.